rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <pre>
     cascb cmnd/uroom/POWER "?"
 0
 </pre>
-A procedure "cascb" must be defined in the calling plug-in to handle the message.
+A procedure "cascb" must be defined and made public (via <pre>hvPublic cascb</pre>) in the calling plug-in to handle the message.
 In this case, it should eventually use another <b>mqttComm</b> command to send back status, maybe like this:

 <pre>